nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 **Step 6**: A `CommandResult` object is then created and stores the `String` containing the filtered tasklist as the command execution message to be handled by the `Ui` and displayed to the user on the terminal interface.

+### 4.3 [Proposed] Refactor `TaskManager`
+The team has thought of refactoring `TaskManager` because as of currently, it does not seem to be following the 'Single Responsibility Principle'.
+Because `TaskManager` both manages the `taskList` and `latestFilteredList`, it seems that it is having 2 responsibilities.
+The team believes that this issue can be fixed using either the 'Facade', 'Decorator' or 'Proxy' design pattern.
+However, due to lack of time, we have bundled the two Task lists into one class.

 ## 5. Appendix: Requirements